 This is the same process that leads to many heart attacks and strokes.
 Renal hypertension usually causes no symptoms.
 The narrowing in the arteries can’t be felt.
 Atherosclerosis in the renal arteries is a progressive disease that may lead to a gradual and silent loss of renal function.
 Thus, early diagnosis of this condition is important.
 Doppler ultrasound screening of the renal arteries is a noninvasive, relatively inexpensive exam which accurately detects the presence of renal artery stenosis.

-Who Needs This Screening?
+Who Needs This Test

 Anyone with high blood pressure.